wegoagain00/3-tier-eks/README.md

 What a job does is it creates a pod that runs the specified command and then exits.
 If the command fails, the job will retry until it succeeds or reaches the specified backoff limit.

 This command `kubectl apply -f migration_job.yaml` will create a job that runs the command to apply the database migrations.
 This command will create the necessary tables and seed data in the RDS PostgreSQL database.
 Its worth analysing the job manifest to understand what it does and how it works. this is where the secrets and configmaps we created earlier will be used to connect to the database. its better than hardcoding the database credentials in the job manifest, because it allows you to change the credentials without modifying the job manifest.

+(modify the file to use your image)

 ```bash
 #run these one by one